-Does the United States have a future?
-A new book by Gilbert Doctorow (book review)
+This new book shows the future of the US

 Thus we find masterful discussions of works about tsarist history by the historian Dominic Lieven, and an outstanding discussion – the best I have come across – of Henry Kissinger’s insights and limitations as they concern Russia.
 There is even a remarkable essay which takes Tolstoy’s novel Anna Karenina as a starting point to discuss war.

 However the single thing which sets the essays which are specifically about Russia apart is the extraordinary rapport Gilbert Doctorow has with Russia’s ‘everyman’.
-Take a comment like this from the very first page of the very first essay in the book, which is dated 30th May 2015.
+Take a comment like this one from the very first page of the very first essay in the book, which is dated 30th May 2015.
 Against a background of a deepening recession Gilbert Doctorow tells us this

 I say assuredly that the mood across the social spectrum of my “sources” is uniformly patriotic and uncomplaining.
 These sources range from the usually outspoken taxi drivers; through the traditionally critical journalists, academics, artists and other intelligentsia who are family friends going back many years, to former business contacts and other elites.

 How many of those who report from Russia are able to speak to a wide range of contacts like this?
 How many of them pay heed to the opinions of Russia’s “usually outspoken taxi drivers”, reliable purveyors of the public mood though those people are?
-How many of those who report from Russia even know how to talk to such people (confession here: I don’t)?
+How many of those who report from Russia even know how to talk to such people? (confession here: I don’t).

 Or take Gilbert Doctorow’s deeply moving account from 10th May 2016 of the March of the Immortal Regiment, held now every year on 9th May to commemorate Russia’s sacrifice in the Second World War.
 What other Western reporter of Russia has both the erudition and the common touch necessary to write a passage like this?